MBtech/white-paper/book-ratings.md

 27. Jurassic Park (by Michael Crichton): 6.5/10
 28. The Dispatcher (by John Scalzi): 7/10
 29. The Demon Next Door (by Bryan Burrough): 6/10
+30. The Long Mars (by Terry Pratchett and Stephen Baxter): 6.5/10
+31. More bedtime stories for Cynics: 6/10

 <div class="pagination">
   {% if site.owner.linkedin %}